 Neurophysiologic symptoms connected to the artificial sweetener Aspartame are discussed in Choudhary et al’s research in Nutritional Neuroscience.
 These reactions include anxiety, depression, insomnia, and unstable mood.
 Choudhary discusses how aspartame inhibits the synthesis and release of neurotransmitters including dopamine, serotonin, and norepinephrine.
 The result is potentially a dysregulation of neurophysiologic activity, making eliminating Aspartame from the diet an effective Librium alternative.
 12

-Research authors Maalouf et al discuss the neuroprotective properties of ketones in their Brain Research Reviews.13 Ketones are elevated on a ketogenic diet.
-Although the exact mechanisms are not yet fully understood, this type of diet has been successfully used for decades to treat epilepsy, schizophrenia, and other neurological disorders and symptoms.
+Research authors Maalouf et al discuss the neuroprotective properties of strategic diet choices in their Brain Research Reviews.13 Although the subject of diet and mental health is an evolving subject, modifying the diet has been successfully used for decades to treat epilepsy, schizophrenia, and other neurological disorders and symptoms.

 Toxins, Heavy Metals, and Anxiety

 Alternative to Meds’ drug treatment program discovers in most cases of anxiety that the person has an accumulation of toxins including heavy toxic metals that are causing overstimulation to their nervous system.
 Benzodiazepines are the medications that we most commonly address as an unsupported withdrawal may be virtually impossible.
 The British Medical Journal reported on a case where chemical exposure to a degreaser while in the Navy caused debilitating anxiety, leaving 20 years’ worth of doctors and psychiatrists puzzled until the true cause was discovered.18 We use a wide variety of cleansing methods and strategies to help clients return to natural mental health without drugs.
 Cleansing these toxins has proven highly efficacious in the treatment of anxiety and other psychiatric symptoms that were not resolved with benzos, making cleansing a preferred alternative to Librium.

 Lead and Cadmium Involved in Anxiety Pathogenesis